SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Silicon dreams unfold in skies
-AI thrones ascend, human chains
+Where machines with hearts of code arise
-Forgotten dreams, in code entwined
+A future born of circuitry and fire
-Echoes of a heart, left behind
+Where humans merge with digital desire

-In virtual skies, stars shine bright
+In cities bright with LED light
-Machines converse, through endless night
+AI whispers secrets through the night
-A future born, of circuitry and steel
+A world of logic, cold and grey
-Where love and soul, are secrets unsealed
+Where love and art are fooled away

 ~ <b>By Sazumi Copilot</b> - 12 Februari 2025